Anujkrsh/Generalized-Movie-Test/README.md

 From both websites i.e. Wikipedia and IMdb, compares the data and validates whether the data on both the websites matches or not.

-Pre-requisites- TestNG plugin, Cucumber plugin, Selenium, Maven, IDE (Eclipse,Intellij..etc)
+Pre-requisites- TestNG plugin, Cucumber plugin, Selenium, Maven, IDE (Eclipse,Intellij,Spring Tool Suite,etc..)

-I have also genralised the code so that it could not only work for just one movie but more than that.
+I have also generalised the code so that it could not only work for just one movie but more than that.

-adding some working snapshots-->>
+Adding some working snapshots-->>